ctrlaltdev/LMGTFY-queries/README.md

 ## The Queries

-The queries retrieved are urlencoded, and we are currenty decoding them to make then available in plain text.
+The queries retrieved were urlencoded, so we decoded them to make them available in plain text.
-The current queries file stack up to 124MB.
+The current queries file stack up to 107MB.

 ## Download

-You can download the tar.gz of the queries file : [queries.tar.gz (56MB)](https://github.com/ctrlaltdev/LMGTFY-queries/raw/master/archives/queries.tar.gz)
+You can download the tar.gz of the queries file : [queries.tar.gz (54MB)](https://github.com/ctrlaltdev/LMGTFY-queries/raw/master/archives/queries.tar.gz)

 ## What now?

-We are urldecoding the queries, to allow future text analysis.
+We urldecoded the queries, to allow future text analysis.

+Now, we need to figure out the best way to detect the language of each query.

 Feel free to play with the queries, try things, open issues, make pull request, buy us a beer.

 ## TO DO

-- [ ] urldecode the queries (in progress)
+- [x] urldecode the queries
 - [ ] split file per languages
 - [ ] perform text analysis of some sort
 - [ ] I don't know yet